mmurali05/Cerebras-Systems-Fellowship/README.md

 Dynamic Question Generation
 - Users select a topic and difficulty level (e.g., Arrays, Graphs, Dynamic Programming).
 - Questions are generated using the Cerebras API, integrating prompts tailored to simulate real interview conditions.

-Feedback on User Responses
+LLM-Enhanced Feedback and Evaluation
-- The system evaluates user answers against expected solutions.
+- Uses LlamaIndex and Cerebras language models to evaluate user responses.
-- Provides detailed insights into areas of improvement.
+- Provides tailored feedback, indicating which parts of the solution are correct, partially correct, or incorrect, along with explanations for improvement.

 Structured Outputs
 - Questions and solutions are parsed for clarity using a "### Solution" delimiter, ensuring that solutions are only displayed post-evaluation.
 Iterative Practice